Akansha-Mulchandani/GAIA/README.md

 ## 1. Overview

-This project is designed as a **hackathon‑ready solution blueprint** for the Ecological Systems challenge:
+This project is designed as a **ready solution blueprint** for the Ecological Systems challenge:

 > *"Build a system ingesting data from satellites, drones, camera traps, acoustic sensors, eDNA samplers, citizen scientists, and scientific literature to create a living model of Earth's biodiversity.
 Detect species automatically, track populations, predict ecosystem collapse, and recommend interventions."*